 - 600 g green beans fresh or frozen

 - 4 sprigs of fresh lovage or 2 teaspoons dried lovage

 - ½ bunch fresh parsley only the leaves, chopped finely

-- If you’re using fresh green beans, wash them, trim and discard the ends, and chop the green beans into bite-size pieces.
+- If you’re using fresh green beans, wash them, trim them, and discard the ends.
+Chop the green beans into bite-size pieces.

 - Peel the onion and chop it.
 Cook it with the oil until translucent.